Was Hitler a Christian?

 A reader asks,"Where did the quotes from Hitler's Secret Conversations come from?
 How do we know that they are accurate?"

-Hitler's Secret Conversations is a translation of a document called the "Bormann-Vermerke" or Borrman endorsements.
+As we have seen Hitler's Secret Conversations is a translation of a document called the "Bormann-Vermerke" or Borrman endorsements.
 They are a collection of hand written notes made by Martin Bormann who was Hitler's personal secretary during the war.
 Bormann is known to have been an extraordinarily powerful figure in Nazi Germany and a notorious opponent of Christianity.

 There is no real dispute regarding the authenticity of these notes.
 They are what Borrman wrote.
 They are published in the original German in Adolf Hitler, Monologe im Führerhauptquartier 1941-1944. published by Orbis Verlag, Hamburg, Approved Special Edition in 2000.

-The quotes are disputed by some because Hitler is often quoted as publically professing to be a Christian.
+The quotes are disputed by some Hitler is often quoted as publically professing to be a Christian.
 The simplest reconciliation of this seeming contradiction is that Hitler lied to gain the support of the German people, 90% of whom where professing Christians.

 What follows is an excerpt from "Inside the Third Reich" by Hitler's chief architect and minister of Armaments, Albert Speer.
 It illuminates how Hitler "adapted his remarks to his surroundings", thus making himself a friend of the church when it was convenient.
 It is also another independent witness to Hitler's true feeling regarding Christianity -- it was meek and flabby, Germany would have been better off if Islam had conquered Europe after the battle of Tours, and that Germany had the misfortune of having the wrong religion.